sypets/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ExampleTexts.rst

 Menu
 ====

-*  *required*: Should contain "Sitemap", typically as last item
+*  *required*: Should contain "Sitemap", typically as last item.
+The file name should be :file:`Documentation/Sitemap.rst` (which is already the convention in most official manuals